IrisDimensions/overworld/README.md

 Contributors & creators:
 - Astrash (A lot of biomes, objects, generator configurations, caves, jigsaw structures.
 His pack here: [Continents](https://github.com/Astrashh/Continents))
-- Brian (Despite him leaving Volmit Software, he mustn't be omitted as he created by far the most content)
+- Brian (Created the most early content in the pack.
+A lot of the objects and biomes are of his making)
 - Coco (Bugfixing, small configuration tweaks, merging Astrash's work, continued development)
 - Cyberpwn (A lot of early day configuration and testing)
 - RaydenKoning (Innovative ideas turned into fesible configurations and applied to the pack)